FAQ

 A Lady Bird Deed is a legal document that allows you to transfer property to a beneficiary upon your death while retaining full control and ownership of your property during your lifetime.
 It’s a simple and affordable way to protect your home and avoid probate.

 A Florida Lady Bird Deed allows you to seamlessly transfer your property to your chosen beneficiaries upon your passing—without probate, extra legal fees, or delays.
 You retain full control of your property during your lifetime, including the ability to sell or change beneficiaries at any time.
-It’s a simple and effective way to protect your estate and ensure a smooth transition.
+It’s a simple and effective way to protect your real estate and ensure a smooth transition.

 A Lady Bird Deed provides key advantages, including: